jpfulton/blog/content/blog/2023-07-21-azure-personal-network-replace-vpn/index.md

 ## Tear Down the Azure Virtual Network Gateway

+With a replacement solution in place, the Azure Virtual Network Gateway created in the <Link to="/blog/2023-07-19-azure-personal-network-vpn-gateway/">earlier post</Link>
+can be taken down and the associated resources removed.

 ### Remove the Virtual Network Gateway Resource

+Navigate to the Virtual Network Gateway and select **Delete**.

 ![Remove Network Gateway](./remove-vpn-gateway/delete-vpn-gateway.png)

 ### Remove the Public IP

+Find and delete the public IP that was associated with the network gateway.

 ![Remove Public IP](./remove-vpn-gateway/delete-public-ip.png)

 ### Remove the Gateway Subnet from the Virtual Network

+Navigate to the virtual network resource and remove the unused gateway subnet.

 ![Remove Gateway Subnet](./remove-vpn-gateway/delete-gateway-subnet.png)